 The program is highly opinionated and biased towards open technologies and Free Software.
 The program is a guided exploration that will also help you to become a better autodidact.
 This is an essential skill if you want to work on modern, high-end technologies.

 You’ll require a computer to complete this program.
-You’ll need hardware that is at least as new as an X220, and preferably something less than five years old.
-You’ll need to be able to erase it completely, so make sure your data is backed up elsewhere.
+You’ll need hardware that has at least 16GiB of RAM, is UEFI-capable and has a 64-bit CPU.
+Something that is not more than five years old is ideal.
+You’ll need to be able to erase it completely to install a modern Linux distro, so make sure your data is backed up elsewhere.
 You’ll need routine access to the internet in order to participate in the program.

 The program is available to any person worldwide, however there is a preference given to humans in one or more of the following categories: